Democrats reach drug price deal, Biden upbeat on Manchin

 The stakes are stark as Democrats are warily watching governors' races Tuesday in two states — Virginia and New Jersey — that are seen as bellwethers in the political mood of the electorate.
 Democrats are struggling to hold states that recently favored the party from Republicans.

-Blame is pointing all around as negotiations over Biden's ambitious package have dragged on, with Democrats unable to mount the support to pass the bill.
+Blame is pointing all around as negotiations over Biden's ambitious package have dragged on, with Democrats unable to pass the bill.
 Progressive and centrist lawmakers, particularly Manchin and Sinema, have fought over details of the sprawling 1,600-page package.

 “I think what most people think: the situation is like, ‘Okay, we elected Democrats to have the majority in the House, the Senate and the presidency.
 They should be getting things done,’” Democratic Rep. Elaine Luria, who represents a swing district in Virginia, told reporters at the Capitol.

-Meanwhile, Democrats shored up at least one unsettled provision — the prescription drug deal that is not as robust as first envisioned but would still limit some pharmaceutical costs by allowing Medicare to negotiate for lower prices.
+Still, Democrats shored up at least one unsettled provision — the prescription drug deal that had been scrapped from Biden's framework in a blow to Democrats' years-long effort to reduce pharmaceutical costs by allowing Medicare to negotiate for lower prices.

 “It’s not everything we all want.
 Many of us would have wanted to go much further, but it’s a big step in helping the American people deal with the price of drugs,” Schumer said at the Capitol.

 Schumer said for the first time, Medicare will be able to negotiate prescription drug prices in its Part B and Part D program.
-“There will be an annual cap on out of pocket costs, a new monthly cap on the price of insulin, and an ‘inflation’ rebate policy to protect consumers from egregious annual increases in prices.”
+“There will be an annual cap on out of pocket costs, a new monthly cap on the price of insulin, and an ‘inflation’ rebate policy to protect consumers from egregious annual increases in prices,” he said.

-Schumer later said insulin prices would fall from as high as $600 a dose to $35.
+Democrats later said insulin prices would fall from as high as $600 a dose to $35.
+The penalties on drug manufacturers for raising prices beyond the inflation rate will be retroactive to Oct.
+1.

 Sinema’s office issued a statement saying the senator “welcomes a new agreement on a historic, transformative Medicare drug negotiation plan that will reduce out-of-pocket costs for seniors.”